jamesrcole91/seven-obelisks/content/thoughts/_index.md

 - We are approaching the end of history.
 - Money is the root of all evil.
 Its allure has driven many mad.
 Avoid its corrupting influence.
 - Everything is art.
 Nothing is art.
+- You should be constantly striving to consume less.
+There's no satisfaction [at the end of the rainbow](https://thubtenchodron.org/2007/08/wisdom-satisfaction/).